adamokasha/snapsapp/readme.md

 SnapsApp is an image-sharing app built with the MERN stack and styled with the Material-UI library.

-This is an on-going project with improvements added on a semi-regular basis.
+This is an on-going project that is updated on a semi-regular basis.

-# Features
+## Features

 - Infinite scroll
 - Faving